 By Anna Kyprianou, APC Sports Consulting Ltd

 Am I too old to continue playing?
 When should I retire?
-These are some of the main questions that all athletes ask themselves at a certain stage of their career.
-The answer is never straight forward, since it depends on your sport, your physical and mental fitness, your performance level and your expectations, as well as your financial realities.
+These are some of the main questions that all athletes ask themselves at a certain stage of their careers.
+The answer is never straight forward since it depends on your sport, your physical and mental fitness, your performance level and your expectations, as well as your financial realities.

 Let’s first take a look at the age you are qualified to become a professional in different sports.
 For instance, in American football, while there is no minimum age for professional football players, the NFL mandates that you must be out of high school for at least three years before you are eligible to play.
 That means that if you graduate from high school at 17 years old, you must wait until you are 20 to enter the NFL draft, the main reason being that almost all footballers play college football.
 The average NFL career is 8 years and in the NFL most players are forced to retire before the age of 30 due to injuries in the field.